nisrulz/UploadToBintray/Readme.md

     }
     ```

-    + thorough JCenter if you have received the mail with confirmation
+    + through JCenter if you have received the mail with confirmation
     ```gradle
     dependencies {
       compile 'com.github.<bintray_username>:<library_module>:1.0'